iv-st-me/terraform-eks-pipeline/README.md

 * Invoke Terraform Build

 After Pipeline is deployed it starts to monitor the used GitHub branch and if there is new commit to the branch, it automatically kicks in new deployment.
 So any change in the configuration will be automatically reflected in the deployment.
 After Pipeline is deployed there is near zero or zero maintenance, as all the settings and features are in the code repository.
-After new feature or configuration is added it is automatically deployed by the Pipeline.
+After new feature or configuration is added, it is automatically deployed by the Pipeline.

 Additional stages like Test and Approval can be easily added by extending the Pipeline module.